chr1sbest/blog.chrisbest/public/articles/cs/closing-the-gap.md

 **Conclusion**
 -----
-I could have just written "the fundamentals of software engineering are the building blocks of skilled software engineering."
+I could have just written "the fundamentals of software engineering are the fundamentals of software engineering."

 Oops.